AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 - `pk` is the table partition key; it holds the a unique identifier of a comment
 - `sk` is the table sort key and the GSI partition key; it holds a _query string_ relating to when the comment should be returned in a list
 - `cd` is the creation date and the GSI sort key; it is used to order lists of comments
-- `language` and `rating` are self-explainatory and are used to form different permutations of the query string held in `sk`
+- `language` and `rating` are used to form different permutations of the query string held in `sk`
-- `auto` is a `bool` denoting this item is a duplicate row, used to satisfy a specific query string - more on this later!
+- `auto` is a `bool` denoting this item is a duplicate row, used to satisfy a specific query string - more on this later
-- `comment_blob` the comment itself, containing arbitrary data: it could be a map, JSON encoded string, protobuf and so on
+- `comment_blob` the comment itself, containing arbitrary data: it could be a DynamoDB map, JSON encoded string, protobuf and so on...

 ## Key design